binazgreat/alx-low_level_programming/0x09-static_libraries/README.md

-Static Libraries
+# Static_libraries
-0. - Create the static library libmy.a containing all the functions listed below.
+0. Create the static library libmy.a containing all the functions listed below: